ricefryegg/web-developer-bootcamp/README.md

 1. State as props
     - stateful component pass down data partially as props
     - downward data flow: parent more stateful than child.
+    - passing parent-biding fn to child, let child triggers it.
+        - better: pass the function and value, Invoke at child.
+        - return specific function in class method or create arrow fn when passing down `onClick = {() => this.handleClick()}`

 ### 8.1.3. create-react-app